 At Whitehall Park School we strongly believe that home learning can make a real difference to children.
 Not only does it provide a fantastic opportunity for you to share in your child’s learning journey and be involved in what they are learning in school, but academic studies also show that regular home learning has the potential to raise standards, to extend children’s knowledge, understanding and skills across the curriculum and also helps to improve children’s confidence, resilience and attitudes towards learning.
 Home learning can support your child with establishing good habits of working and organisation, and allows you to be actively involved in your child’s learning experience, which is vital to their success.

 We therefore see home learning as a really important part of our school’s learning programme.
 And, as such, we try to set home learning opportunities that allows access to a range of different tasks to suit all abilities and provides open-ended opportunities which enables children to develop and extend their learning.
-Usually, home learning is planned to complement what the children are carrying out in class or may be something that begins to prepare children for the next topic, book or unit of learning.

 5 Top Tips